Legoless/Alpha/Example/Pods/Haystack/README.md

 - **Scripts**

-   Handful of bash and Ruby scripts that help with iOS development.
+   Handful of Bash and Ruby scripts that speed up iOS development.
 Scripts include management of Xcode SDK's, copying them around, which is useful for Beta development.

 - **SDK**

    Contains Objective-C classes and categories that are installed part of a CocoaPods install.
-The classes are general and extend base Apple SDK's.
+The classes are general and extend base Apple SDK's. **Haystack SDK supports iOS 7 and up**.

    - **[Categories](https://github.com/Legoless/Haystack/blob/master/Wiki/Categories.md)**
      - *Foundation*